gophergala/videq/README.md

 - more encoding options for quality
 - graceful restart
 - scalable (multi server workers) … if we manage in that short time we have…
+- move all configurable params to config
+- cleanup
+- send email when encoding is done
+- ...

 ## The Team
 Big shout to fine http://nivas.hr Videq team members: